jhpyle/mTCP/README.md

 The Delete key is passed through as `ESC [ 3 ~` instead of the default of character 127.

+Some of the above keys are not available if your computer lacks support for the [Enhanced Keyboard].

 ### Mouse